dsijakovski98/compiled-projects/README.md

 # Practice projects

-These repos are a collection of different kinds of components and pages that I've built to practice and sharpen my skills as a web developer.
+These repos are a collection of different kinds of components and pages that I've built to practice and sharpen my skills as a Web Developer.

 ## Frontend Mentor